Niram (2007 film): Plot

 Krishna (Mani), Soundar (Sridhar) and Basky (Thadi Balaji) live in a lodge together in Chennai.
 Krishna aspires to become a film director while Sridhar wants to become a music director.
 Raju (Raju) who works as a courier boy does his best to take care of his sister and he also helps financially an orphanage.
 Swetha (Sindhuri), the daughter of the famous film producer Rathnasamy (Santhana Bharathi) and trained in cinematography from London, comes across the three youngsters in different situations and she is impressed by their determination.
 Swetha decides to make a film with them: Raju is selected to be the hero of the film, Krishna is the director, Sridhar is the composer whereas Swetha is the cinematographer.
 However, her father Rathnasamy refuses to finance their film citing that it is risky to produce a film made by newcomers.
 After a long wait, the four eventually find the film producer Kalaisingam (Delhi Ganesh) who has faced a lot of failures recently and they convince him to produce their film in a small budget.

 In the past, Soundar was the son of a sangita vidwan and was studying in a music college.
 One day, he and his parents had a car accident and his parents died on the spot.
 Krishna who was from a village dropped out of college in Chennai and decided to become a director.
 His parents who were unhappy with his decision arranged a betrothal with his niece Kokila (Risha): Krishna and Kokila were in love since childhood.
 Just before the betrothal, Krishna got a call from a producer and went to meet him thus the marriage was cancelled.
 The producer then withdrew the project and Krishna had no other choice but to become an assistant director.

 Back to the present, the four completed the film shooting and their romantic film is named "Niram".
 In the meantime, Raju and Swetha fall in love with each other.
 However, the film distributors were not willing to buy their film made by newcomers and Kalaisingam decides to release himself the film.
 Because of poor marketing and publicity, only a few people have watched their film in the theatre.
 Their friend Basky suggests showing their film for free for Valentine's Day.
 The free screening is a huge success and the film gets excellent reviews from the audience, so Rathnasamy decides to buy the film and to release it under his own banner.
 The friends are happy to finally taste success after so many struggles.
 The film ends with Krishna reconciling with his lover Kokila.

-Production

-S. K. Krishna made his directorial debut with Niram under the banner of Sree Bhagavathi Amman Movies.
-Newcomers Mani, Kolangal fame Sridhar and Raju were selected to play the lead roles while Sindhuri, Risha and Payal were chosen to play the heroines.
-The director said, "Niram centers on a team of youths who aspire to make a film, and the hurdles they have cross to achieve their aim.